juststrings/Airline-Delay/README.md

 With an higher probability of delay by longer lengths between airlines.
 I would recommend airlines to depart early enough when travelling a longer distances to avoid delays.

+---
+# Note
+File was uploaded as a power BI template due to large size of initial file